 Other Bally’s Parking

 As mentioned before, there are a few uncovered spaces of public self-parking located directly behind the resort, off of Flamingo Road.
-It is unclear if these will be paid parking spots as well, but I imagine they will be.
+It is unclear if these are being converted to paid parking spots as well, but I imagine they will be.

 When driving east on Flamingo Road, (going away from the Strip), Bally’s will be on your right.
 After the shuttle drop off area, and just after you pass the large “Race and Sports Book Avenue Shoppes” sign on the building, you’ll pass another building that has large signage that reads, “Employment Center.”

-You’ll want to take the next right, onto an unmarked drive, where there are free, uncovered public parking spaces.
+You’ll want to take the next right, onto an unmarked drive, where there are free (as of this writing), uncovered public parking spaces.
 Please note that this drive is the right you take before you get to the next street, Koval Lane.
 This parking area is much closer if you are intending to go to a convention at Bally’s, the Bally’s Events Center, the sports book, or to the Shoppes.

 Secret Drop-off area at Bally’s Las Vegas